Terry Williams (running back)

-Terry Williams (born March 11, 1992) is an American professional gridiron football running back who is currently a free agent.
-He most recently played for the Edmonton Elks of the Canadian Football League (CFL).
+Terry Williams (born March 11, 1992) is an American former professional football running back who played in the Canadian Football League (CFL).
+He played college football for the Kutztown Golden Bears.

 College career

 Williams played college football for Phoenix College and the Kutztown University of Pennsylvania.

 Professional career

 Williams signed with the New York Jets in August 2016.

 He signed with the Calgary Stampeders in May 2017.
 On September 29, 2017, Williams made his first career CFL start and ran for 156 yards and three touchdowns; he was named the CFL player of the week.

 Williams signed a contract extension with the Edmonton Elks on December 30, 2020.
 He played in nine games for the Elks in 2021 and was released on December 28, 2021.